RubixML/ML/docs/faq.md

 ini_set('memory_limit', '-1');
 ```

 > **Note:** Training can require a lot of memory.
 The amount necessary will depend on the amount of training data and the size of your model.
-If you have more data than you can hold in memory, some learners allow you to train in batches.
+If you have more data than you can hold in memory, some learners will allow you to train in batches.
 See the section on [Online](online.md) learners for more information.

 ### What is a Tuple?
-A *tuple* is a way to denote an immutable sequential array with a predefined length.
+A *tuple* is a way to denote an immutable sequential hetorogeneous list with a predefined length.
 An *n-tuple* is a tuple with the length of n.
-In some languages, tuples are a separate datatype and their properties such as immutability are enforced by the compiler/interpreter, unlike PHP arrays.
+In some languages, tuples are a separate datatype and their properties such as immutability are enforced by the compiler/interpreter, however in PHP, tuples are denoted by sequential arrays which are mutable as a side effect.

 **Example**

 ```php
 $tuple = ['first', 'second', 0.001]; // a 3-tuple
 ```

+### How do I import data into my script?
+There are many ways to import data into your script depending on where the data are stored.
+For example, if your data exist on a filesystem in comma separated (CSV) text format, you can use a library such as [League CSV](https://csv.thephpleague.com/) to read the data into your script.
+PHP also provides [native functions](https://www.php.net/manual/en/function.str-getcsv.php) for CSV manipulations if that's more your style.

 ### What is the difference between categorical and continuous data types?
 There are generally 2 classes of data types that Rubix distinguishes by convention.